Watts Charges and Epstein Credits in California Divorce

 After separation, one spouse often stays in the shared home while the other moves out.
 California law has two tools to account for this unequal arrangement: Watts charges and Epstein credits.
-They frequently offset each other.
+They frequently offset each other, and the real property calculator can calculate both adjustments with the rest of the home division.

 Between the date of separation and the date the divorce is finalized, spouses may be in a financial limbo: they are still co-owners of a community property home, but only one of them is living in it.
 This creates two potential financial imbalances: